 How to Make A Sensory Bag

 Making baby sensory bags is easy!
-You’ll need a sturdy gallon-sized plastic bag/ freezer bag or a secure bottle, some sort of thick liquid to fill the bag if needed, and small items for your baby to touch and look at.
+You’ll need a sturdy gallon-sized plastic bag/ freezer bag or a secure bottle (I love these bottles!!), some sort of thick liquid to fill the bag if needed, and small items for your baby to touch and look at.
 (Feel free to use more than one Ziplock bag if you want extra peace of mind!)

 Lost on what to put in your sensory bag?
 Bags can be as intricate or simple as you’d like, though you might need to get more creative as your little one grows.
 You’ll want to add a combination of background items and “fun toppings.”
 I’m linking some of my favorite sensory bag and bottle items further down this post too!